Skip to content

 Your Role as a Parent: The Support Playbook

-- Ask Good Questions: Prompt reflection by asking open-ended questions.
-Instead of "Did you do your CAS today?", try "What was the most challenging part of your tutoring session?" or "What did you learn about teamwork this week?".
+3. Ask Good Questions: Prompt reflection by asking open-ended questions.
+Instead of "did you do your CAS today?", try "what was the most challenging part of your tutoring session?", or "what did you learn about teamwork this week?".

-- Focus on Growth, Not Grandeur: A small, consistent act of service like reading to the elderly every week is just as valuable as a large-scale fundraising event.
+5. Focus on Growth, Not Grandeur: A small, consistent act of service like reading to the elderly every week can be just as, or even more valuable, than a large-scale fundraising event.
 The key is what the student learns from it.

 The CAS Idea Generator

 Stuck for ideas?
 Use this table as a starting point to brainstorm with your child.
-Remember, the best ideas often combine strands (e.g., organizing a charity run combines Activity and Service).
+Remember, the best ideas often encounter multiple strands (e.g., organizing a charity run combines Activity and Service).

 Why Lanterna?